 The birth of your child is an event that should bring with it unbridled happiness.
 You trust that your newborn will be delivered into your awaiting arms free of complications or malady.
 Tragically, this otherwise joyous occasion can be marred by critical mistakes made by medical professionals that result in injuries such as Erb’s palsy, or brachial palsy.

 At Kline & Specter, PC, we understand how distressing it can be when medical negligence leads to serious injury of a loved one.
-With 60 lawyers, five of whom are also doctors—including two OB/GYNs—we can help with birth injury cases.
+With over 50 lawyers, five of whom are also doctors—including two OB/GYNs—we can help with birth injury cases.
 Please call our Erb’s palsy lawyers at 800-243-1100 to schedule a free consultation.

 What is Erb’s palsy?